ryosuzuki/hint/examples/repeated-mistakes.md

-# Missing a base case / Mistake in a while conditon
+# Missing a base case

 You're missing a base case
 ```diff